Board Members

 Charlotte Serpa, MEd, CYC

-Central Region – Humber College
+Central and Northern Region – Humber College

 Vice-President